AleksandrZholud/MergeSort/README.md

 # Merge Sort
-_//If you only want to copy algorithm method [click here](https://github.com/AleksandrZholud/MergeSort/blob/main/README.md#algorithm-method)._
+>_If you only want to copy algorithm method [click here](https://github.com/AleksandrZholud/MergeSort/blob/main/README.md#algorithm-method)._

 This program shows how much time you should spend sorting with the merge algorithm.